cqse/teamscale-jacoco-agent/agent/USAGE.md

 - `teamscale-user`: the username used to authenticate against Teamscale.
 The user account must have the "Perform External Uploads" permission on the given project.
 - `teamscale-access-token`: the access token of the user.
 - `teamscale-partition`: the partition within Teamscale to upload coverage to.
-A partition can be an arbitrary string, which can be used to encode the test environment and/or the tester.
+A partition can be an arbitrary string which can be used to encode e.g. the test environment or the tester.
 These can be individually toggled on or off in Teamscale's UI.
   Uploads to a partition will overwrite all existing coverage of this partition.
-- `teamscale-commit`: the commit (Format: "branch:timestamp"), which has been used to build the system under test.
+- `teamscale-commit`: the commit (Format: "branch:timestamp") which has been used to build the system under test.
   Teamscale uses this to map the coverage to the corresponding source code.
 Thus, this must be the exact code commit from the VCS that was deployed.
-You can get this info from your VCS during the build e.g. via
+You can get this info from your VCS during the build e.g. for Git via

   ```bash
 echo `git rev-parse --abbrev-ref HEAD`:`git --no-pager log -n1 --format="%at000"`